Looking for Gastric Bypass near you?

 As of 2016, the population of Long Beach was 486,044.
 Based on national averages, it is likely that more than one-third of the adult segment of the Long Beach population is struggling with obesity and at risk for diabetes, heart disease, stroke, cancer, and other serious health conditions.

+Looking for gastric bypass near you?
 Our bariatric surgeons and dedicated medical team at West Medical in Long Beach provide advanced surgical procedures and comprehensive medical care for patients with obesity.
 We understand that diet and exercise alone are not always enough to treat this complex metabolic disorder.

 What Is Gastric Bypass Surgery?